alminde7/Owin.SignalR.Jwt/README.md

 ﻿# JwtSignalRAuthentication Middleware

 This is an extension that enables SignalR to make use of Json Web Tokens as authentication.
+I am not the author of the code, as most of it is from this [post](https://mikebridge.github.io/articles/identityserver4-signalr/) by Mike Bridge

 ## How to configure the thing?